M.S., Agricultural Economics, Virginia Tech

 Kathy worked as a public affairs executive in the natural resources industry for 20 years.
 She lobbied at both the state and federal levels.
 Kathy served on a variety of state government boards and forums, as well as national association policy committees.
 In the 1980s, she was a participant in and board member of Pennsylvania Rural Leadership (RULE), a Kellogg-funded leadership development program designed to foster civic understanding and involvement.

 Kathy E. Gill earned a Masters Science (M.S.) in Agricultural Economics from Virginia Tech in 1979.
-She also holds a Bachelor of Journalism (B.J.) in Agricultural Economics from the University of Georgia.
+She also holds a Bachelor of Arts (B.A.) in Journalism with a minor in Agricultural Economics from the University of Georgia.

 ThoughtCo is a premier reference site focusing on expert-created education content.